 Bounce rate is the percentage of visitors to a particular website who are leaving the site after viewing only one page without navigating other pages on the website.

 This could be higher for any number of reasons may be,

 - Irrelevant content

 - Inappropriate designs

 - Or, Annoying sounds

 However, this metric helps you to improve your web design overall.

-Conversion rate is the percentage of visitors who have taken some action in your website or complete the desired goal; it could be purchasing a product, Sign up for new letters etc.
+A conversion rate is the percentage of visitors who have taken some action on your website or complete the desired goal; it could be purchasing a product, Sign up for news letters, etc.

-There are many tools available in the market to track and analyse web data, however Google Analytics is one of the vital tools for any websites, as it offers the chance to obtain and analyse in-depth statistics about who your customers are, what they are interested in, and how they interact with your website or online store.
+There are many tools available in the market to track and analyze web data, however, Google Analytics is one of the vital tools for any websites, as it offers the chance to obtain and analyze in-depth statistics about who your customers are, what they are interested in, and how they interact with your website or online store.
 When you take advantage of the information, which Google Analytics offers, you can make data-informed decisions about the best ways to improve business.

 Some important insights that google analytics offers are,